Using Ground Penetrating Radar for Subsurface Utility Location

 Unlike other electromagnetic location equipment that relies on utilities being conductive, ground penetrating radar can detect objects or structures that are non-conductive.
 This is extremely useful for underground utility location and scanning concrete because it can pick up non-metallic objects.
 For example, a plastic conduit or a concrete storm drain.

 This has meant that the civil and construction industry has access to even more valuable subsurface information to be used for designing and planning without the need to dig or cut into the surfaces upfront.
-This saves significant time and effort, and is why GPR technology is an essential part of the Electroscan toolkit.
+This saves significant time and effort, and is why GPR technology is an essential part of the Electroscan toolkit that we use for GPR scanning in Brisbane.

 The science behind GPR imaging